TrinacrioVI/SKLTrading/src/connectors/public/README.txt

 They each initialize a WS connection with OKX Exchange.

-The publicwsfeed subscribes to channels for variable updates, separating them into Trades, TopofBook and Ticker events.
+The publicwsfeed subscribes to channels for variable updates, separating them into Trades, TopOfBook and Ticker events.

 The privatewsfeed subscribes to private channels for authorized interactions regarding accounts and trades;